brycehammond/IMULoadingView/README.md

 IMULoadingView
 ==============

-A generic configurable loading view for iOS
+A configurable (and nice looking) loading view with spinner and message for iOS.